GlowElectronics/fddEMU_Slim/README.md

 # fddEMU_Slim
 An AVR-based floppy disk drive emulator for laptops, essentially a slim drive.

 Information below will be updated to show slim drive progress in due time.
-This will be a hardware modification only.

 ---